for Home Music Recording Studio

 Making your own MIDI Guitar Synthesizer Part 1 How to turn your guitar into a synthesizer without going broke.

-Making Music Off-The-Grid (Home Music Recording Studio), was intended to document the process of setting up a modest home based Music Recording Studio and the differences relating to this approach.
+Originally - Making Music Off-The-Grid (Home Music Recording Studio), was intended to document the process of setting up a modest home based Music Recording Studio and the differences relating to this Off-The-Grid approach.

-While I no longer live 'Off The Grid' ... read, NO Mains Power, the fundamentals still remain much the same.
+While I no longer live 'Off The Grid' ... as in, NO Mains Power, the fundamentals still remain much the same.
 This particular music recording methodology has both considerable advantages as well as some unavoidable disadvantages, most of which will be discussed and/or explained in due course.

-After consideration and deliberation I have cancelled (30/05/18) my FaceBook and Twitter accounts.
-Since I haven't been able to access my MySpace account for several years, it remains in a permanent 2014 timewarp.
-Reason: Social media exists to make money from our personal information and I refuse to play their game.
-If you think that tightened regulations will fix anything, just ask yourself a simple question ... can legislation prevent human greed?
+After consideration I no longer do FaceBook or Twitter.
+Since I haven't been able to access my MySpace account for some years, it remains in a permanent 2014 timewarp.
+My reasoning is simply: Social Media today exists to make money from our personal information and I refuse to play their game.
+If you think that tightened regulations have fixed anything, just ask yourself a simple question ... has legislation ever prevented human greed?
 Your Honour, I rest my case!